telerik/reporting-docs/embedding-reports/display-reports-in-applications/web-application/native-blazor-report-viewer/customizing/localization.md

 position: 2
 ---

-# Localization of the native Blazor Report Viewer
+# Localization of the Native Blazor Report Viewer

 ## Overview